m-voit/concepts-of-programming-languages/study-project/paper.md

 ## Functional programming concepts

-Functional programming and the functional programming paradigm, consist of various concepts.
+Functional programming and the functional programming paradigm, consists of various concepts.
 To see how well JavaScript and Go are suited for functional programming, we will take a look on these concepts and their support in both languages.

 ### Type system